niekveldhuis/compass/chapters/2_4_Data_Acquisition_ORACC.md

 parsejson(text, parameters)
 ```

 The key `ref`, in this case, will give a word ID of the format `ID_text.line.word`, for instance `P338628.4.1`: the first word in line 4 of `P338628` (an astronomical fragment edited in [GKAB](http://oracc.org/cams/gkab)).
 Note that "4" is an abstract reference to a line (in this case the first line of the the fragment), not a traditional line number.
 Breaks, horizontal drawings, and other features of the tablet may receive a similar reference number.
-They can be used to keep the words of a single line together and to keep lines, breaks, and rulings in their proper order.
+Because `id_word` includes a line reference as its second element, it can be used to keep the words of a single line together and to keep lines, breaks, and rulings in their proper order.
 Traditional line numbers are captured with the key `label`.

 #### 2.4.5.3 Select a Section